Constacyclic codes with best-known parameters: Preliminaries

 Let $\beta$ be a primitive $nr$-th roots of unity and $\lambda=\beta^{n}$.
 Then, $\lambda$ is an element in $\F_q$ with multiplicative order $r$.
 For any $i \in \Z_{nr}$, let $M_{\beta^i}(x)$ denote the minimal polynomial of $\beta^i$ over $\F_q$, then

 Besides,

 Then, for a $\lambda$-constacyclic code $\C = \langle g(x) \rangle$ with $g(x) \mid x^n - \lambda$, the set

 is called the defining set of $\C$ with respect to $\beta$.
-In addition, the Bose distance of $\C$ is defined to be the largest number of consecutive elements from $Z_{n,r}$ and contained in $T(\C)$ (see \cite{DDZ} for some work about Bose distance).
+In addition, the Bose distance of $\C$ is defined to be one plus the largest number of consecutive elements from $Z_{n,r}$ and contained in $T(\C)$ (see \cite{DDZ} for some work about the Bose distance of BCH codes).

 For any positive integer $m$ with $\gcd(q, m)=1$, let $\ord_m (q)$ be the the multiplicative order of $q$ modulo $m$.
 The result in the following lemma is somehow well-known (for instance, see \cite[page 3]{WCM}).